TEAMuP-dev/pyharp/README.md

 model_card = ModelCard(
     name="Pitch Shifter",
-    description="A pitch shifting example for HARP.",
+    description="A pitch shifting example for HARP v3.", author="TEAMuP",
-    author="Hugo Flores Garcia",
-    tags=["example", "pitch shift"],
+    tags=["example", "pitch shift", 'v3'],
-    midi_in=False,
-    midi_out=False
 )
 ```

 ## Processing Code
-In PyHARP, arbitrary audio processing code is wrapped within a single function `process_fn`, for use with Gradio.
-The function should accept as an argument a path for input audio and should return a single path for output audio.
-Additional input arguments associated with the values of any [Gradio Components](https://www.gradio.app/docs/gradio/introduction) used as GUI controls can also be given.
+In PyHARP, arbitrary audio processing code is wrapped within a single function `process_fn` for use with Gradio.
+The function arguments and return values should match the input and output [Gradio Components](https://www.gradio.app/docs/gradio/introduction) defined under the main Gradio code block ([see below](#gradio-endpoint)).

 <!--
 This could be a source separation model, a text-to-music generation model, a music inpainting system, a librosa processing routine, etc.